-A five days training program started on 15th June and ended on 19th June 2023 provided a life time learning experience to each one of us, which is going to be beneficial for us throughout in profession as well as in personal life.
+A five days training program started on 18th Sept. and ended on 22nd Sept 2023 provided a life time learning experience to each one of the participants, which is going to be beneficial for them throughout in profession as well as in personal life.

-We are extremely thankful to Directorate of Education (DoE) and SCERT Delhi for providing us this unique opportunity to be able to enhance our knowledge and skills not only on leadership qualities but many more.
-Our heartfelt gratitude to IIM Ahmedabad faculty members to Enlighted us with so much of knowledge and hands on experiences with their expert facilitation skills.
-We are extremely thankful to Mr. Pratik Chauhan for such great arrangement which made us feel comfortable.
+We are extremely thankful to SCERT Delhi and Municipal Corporation of Delhi (MCD) for providing us this unique opportunity to be able to enhance our knowledge and skills not only on leadership qualities but many more.
+Our heartfelt gratitude to IIM Ahmedabad faculty members who enlightened us with insightful knowledge and hands on experiences with their expert facilitation skills.